jpamata/jpamata.github.io/_posts/2017-6-10-my-first-month-as-a-software-developer-intern.md

 }
 ```

 <p align="justify">I started my internship on May 4, a Thursday.
 For the first week (May 4 & 5), it was mostly spent on getting to grasp the company and its projects.
-They showed me this vantage page where I filled up some personal details and went through a few online courses about the company.
-I also attended a couple meetings about the company's projects.</p>
+They showed me a vantage page where I filled up some personal details and went through a few online courses about the company.
+I also attended a couple of meetings about the company's projects.</p>

 <!-- more -->